neet-007/cypress-cucumber-assesment/README.md

 This is a project that impleants a cypress-cucumber app using next js as the frontend

 ## The behaviors tested:
--loggin in to the app with valid data
+- Logging into the app with valid data.
--adding todo to the app with valid data
+- Adding a todo to the app with valid data.
--rediring user that didnt login.
+- Redirecting users who didn't log in.

 ## Table of Contents
 - [Installation](#installation)